The first Scofield Study Bible, published in 1909 and revised in 1917, is one of the most influential theological works of the early 20th century.

 A modern version of the Reference Notes (called the New Scofield Reference Bible) exists, but is a 1967 revision bearing no real relation to C. I. Scofield.

-The SwordSearcher Scofield commentary module contains the reference notes, commentary, introductory text, and margin references from the original 1917 edition, often called the "Old Scofield Bible."
+The SwordSearcher Scofield commentary module contains the reference notes, commentary, and introductory text from the original 1917 edition, often called the "Old Scofield Bible."